1Password/scim-examples/kubernetes/README.md

 You would then omit the the `redis-*.yaml` files when deploying to your Kubernetes cluster.

-### JSON-formatted Logs
+### Human-Readable Logs

-You can set `OP_JSON_LOGS` to `1` if you would like the SCIM bridge to output logs in JSON format.
-This can be helpful if you are doing custom log ingestion in your environment.
+You can set `OP_PRETTY_LOGS` to `1` if you would like the SCIM bridge to output logs in a human-readable format.
+This can be helpful if you aren’t planning on doing custom log ingestion in your environment.

+### Debug Mode

+You can set `OP_DEBUG` to `1` to enable debug output in the logs.
+Useful for troubleshooting or when contacting 1Password Support.